sirmacik/trustcrypto.github.io/pages/mydoc/security.md

 ## Advanced

+### About Differences Between OnlyKey and OnlyKey DUO

+1) With OnlyKey the PIN is entered on device only, with DUO it can be entered on device in a non-trusted setting but since the device only has three buttons to enter a 4,5,6 you have to long hold 1,2,3.
+For this reason the preferred way to enter the PIN for DUO in a trusted setting is to use the OnlyKey app to enter the PIN.

+2) With OnlyKey you have 24 slots, the first 12 slots are accessible with primary profile PIN, the second 12 slots are accessible with secondary profile PIN.
+DUO has all 24 slots accessible with one PIN.

+3) DUO does not require a PIN (easier to use) without a PIN it is similar to Yubikey and can be used for either a static password, or MFA (not both since there is no physical PIN protection).
+If you try to set both in the app on a device with no PIN the device will return an error.

+4) Since the DUO has only three buttons, some of the button definitions are different which can be found [here](https://docs.onlykey.io/features.html#button-definitions).

+Both OnlyKey and OnlyKey DUO use the same hardware and firmware.

 ### About OnlyKey PIN, profiles, key derivation, and encryption

 At a high level data at rest is encrypted via AES-256 using a random key that is encrypted by a key encryption key (kek).
 There is a lot going on to make this happen at a low level and this section is intended to highlight the unique features and methods used to encrypt data at rest.